Polish Coalition: Coalition since the end of 2019

 On 26 November 2020, the General Council of PSL ended coalition with Kukiz'15, after 5 of 6 MPs of K'15 voted in favour of government's veto on European budget.
 Parliamentary club has its changed its title to Polish Coalition - PSL, UED, Conservatives.

 5 politicians of Kukiz'15 with Paweł Kukiz has formed their own group in parliament, Agnieszka Ścigaj (who voted as PSL in case of veto) became independent MP.
 She joined PSL parliamentary group, but later she resigned from this political group and became unaffiliated MP.

 In 2021 Polish Coalition started unofficial cooperation with Polish Affairs and Agreement, and decided to talk with Poland 2050 and more conservative local activists of Civic Platform about possibilities of creating centre to centre-right political faction in Poland.

+On 2 May 2022 Ireneusz Raś (a conservative dissident from Civic Platform) and independent MPs of Polish Coalition (former Civic Platform and Modern members) created conservative, Christian democratic Centre for Poland.

+On 28 February Polish Coalition signed Senate Pact agreement with other opposition parties.

+On 27 April 2023 Polish Coalition became a member of wider centrist Third Way alliance with Poland 2050 of Szymon Hołownia.